 Whole day tours

-1. Half day tours of Bath can be combined with an afternoon visit to the American Museum at Claverton Manor, the only one outside the United States or a visit to Dyrham Park with its Baroque mansion or Longleat’s tudor house.
+1. Half day tours of Bath can be combined with an afternoon visit to the American Museum at Claverton Manor, on the edge of the city. the only museum of Americana outside the United States, or a visit to Dyrham Park with its Baroque mansion or Longleat’s Tudor house.

 2. Half day tours of Bath could be combined with half days in Wiltshire or Bristol.